stackotter/swift-bundler/README.md

 If you have made an app with Swift Bundler, I'd love to hear about it!
 Just open an issue or submit a PR to add it to the list.

-- [Delta Client](https://github.com/stackotter/delta-client) — A 'Minecraft: Java Edition' compatible Minecraft client written from scratch in Swift
+- [Delta Client](https://github.com/stackotter/delta-client): A 'Minecraft: Java Edition' compatible Minecraft client written from scratch in Swift
+- [ModularMTL](https://github.com/JezewskiG/ModularMTL): A modular multiplication visualisation made with Swift Bundler, SwiftUI and Metal